HireDale/daleydose/prescription-add-alts.md

 ## **PROBLEMS YOU MIGHT ENCOUNTER**
 ---
+### The application prevents you from selecting the **Add Alternative** button
+- **REASON:** The prescription is currently empty, or you have not selected which medication to create an alternative option for.
+- **SOLUTION:** Ensure that you have selected a medication on the **Home** window and try again.

+### Error message when entering alternative medication name: **"Identical Medication"**
+- **REASON:** The alternative medication name you entered is the same as the original.
+- **SOLUTION:** Ensure that the alternative medication you enter is different from the original.
+-
 ### Error message when entering medication name: **"Medication Unknown"**
 - **REASON:** The medication name you are trying to add does not exist in the Daley Database.
 - **SOLUTION:** Ensure that the generic or brand name is correct.
 With the auto-complete feature, make sure at least the first 3 letters of the medication are correct.